Senior Artist / Director / Art Worker

 Keith is also a musician and founding member of the ‘Wirrinyga Band’ who continue to play at festivals and events nation wide after over thirty years.
 He is the Chairman of the Milingimbi Alpa store committee, Gatjirrk Festival Committee and Chairperson for the East Arnhem Shire, Local Authority.

-Alfred Walpay is a Gupapuyngu man.
-He lives and creates his artwork on his mothers Homeland, Bodiya.
-Walpay has an intimate knowledge of natural materials.
-The artist harvests all of his materials on Milingimbi and nearby islands to create sculptural works that are underpinned with a deep understanding of the relationship between Yolngu, country and animals.
+Alfred Walpay is a Gupapuyngu man and artist known for his knowledge and playful use of materials.
+He lives and creates his artwork on his mothers Homeland of Bodiya on the island of Milingimbi.
+Walpay uses all natural materials harvested on Milingimbi and nearby islands to create sculptural works.
+These works express his Yolngu culture and relationship to Clan country and animals.
 Materials include; sledge grass, pandanus, balgurr, kakadu plum sap, cottonwood, feathers and natural pigments.

 Matay was sitting beside her father Binyiyuwuy and watching him paint as a young girl.
 ‘I was watching him and helping him with his Gnurrungitj, Gamanungku, Miku, Mul, Buthalak (black, white, red, and yellow ochre); and changing his water and mixing his Djalkurrk (bush glue).
 I learned from him, watching his hands, watching him make brushes from dharpa (bark and wood) for background painting and he cut my hair for his fine brush.’